MccDev260/EnhancedVehicleLightingControls/docs/README.md

 ## Installation
 - Navigate to your GTA V root folder.
-- Copy the \scripts folder into the directory.
+- Copy the /scripts folder into the directory.

 ---